-CSU-Global offers 120 credit bachelor of science degree completion programs as well as 30-36 credit master of science and master's degree programs.
+CSU Global offers 120 credit bachelor of science degree completion programs, 30-36 credit master of science and master's degree programs, 4 credit graduate and 6 credit undergraduate certificates.
 All credits are calculated in semester hours.

-CSU-Global confers degrees 12 times per year, at the end of each month.
+CSU Global confers degrees 12 times per year, at the end of each term.
 Students must apply for graduation to be considered for degree conferral and no final transcripts or diploma will be issued until after the degree has been conferred.
 Degree conferral dates do not reflect commencement dates.